otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Ed448 keys and ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys are used.
 Notice that if this DAKE is only used for deniable authentication, the shared secret derived during the DAKE should be discarded.
-Nevertheless, this shared secret can be used with the Double Ratchet Algorithm to either encrypt the channel or by Prekey Server to encrypt the stored prekey messages (note that the Prekey Server, nevertheless, must handle them out decrypted to the retrieving party).
+Nevertheless, this shared secret can be used with the Double Ratchet Algorithm, for example, to either encrypt the channel or by Prekey Server to encrypt the stored prekey messages (note that the Prekey Server, nevertheless, must handle them out decrypted to the retrieving party).